By Courage California

 Diedre Nguyen is running against Tyler Diep (R), who is the incumbent and has held the seat since 2018, as well as Bijan Mohseni (D) and Janet Nguyen (R).
-According to recent election results, it's rare that Democrats wins this seat.
-Diedre Nguyen stands out as the progressive choice because of her track record track record of community service in the Garden Grove community, as well as her vision to fight for an economy that works for everyone in her district, not just those at the top.
+According to recent election results, it's challenging for that Democrats to win this seat.
+Diedre Nguyen is the best progressive choice because of her track record of community service in the Garden Grove community, as well as her vision to fight for an economy that works for everyone in her district, not just those at the top.

 According to our analysis, Diedre Nguyen is the strongest choice for progressive leadership in office.

 Depending on where you live, you may have one of the below State Senate races on your ballot.

 Depending on where you live, you may have the below races on your ballot.

 There are two well-qualified candidates in this race who have received broad support from progressive advocates and leaders: Katrina Foley and Dave Min.
 After extensive research, we believe both are good choices.
 Read the full descriptions of each candidate to find the candidate who best fits your values and priorities for State Senate District 37.